Khelldon/welcome-to-canada/README.md

 # welcome-to-canada-a17
-Welcome to Canada mod for 7 days to Die Alpha 17
+Welcome to Canada 3 for 7 days to Die Alpha 17